 The Peninsula Century Fall Challenge course is not your average recreational ride course.
 The 100-mile route includes many challenging hills that push even strong cyclists.

 Those hills inspired us to add a competitive aspect to the ride for those who want to see how deep they can dig on those climbs.
-New in 2017, we’ve added prizes for 5 age divisions for men and women!
+Earn prizes in 5 age divisions for men and women!

 Male age division winners will receive a $50 gift card to On Deck Clothing Co., while women will win a $50 gift card to Spot.
 Overall winners will once again receive a Polka King of the Hills bike jersey, as well as a 1-night stay in a premier suite at the Birchwood Lodge and a complimentary registration for the 2019 Fall Challenge!

 29 and under